The felicitousness of poetry translation

 My mom did that.
 My siblings and I were already familar with Der Hobbit – we illegally owned a copy and we were all fast readers.
 My mom told us how this follow-up book was much more exciting.
 She couldn’t read it to us.
 So she told it to us, like a fairytale, when we had several hours, like during a long journey on East Germany’s decrepit trains.

-In the summer of 1990, East Germany was obviously collapsing, and for fourth graders like me, much of the importance of that was that from fifth grade, we would not be forced to learn Russian but got a choice that included English as an option.
+By the summer of 1990, East Germany had been collapsing all around us (and my parents had been organizing that collapse at our home) for months, and for fourth graders like me, much of the importance of that was that from fifth grade, we would not be forced to learn Russian like our predecessors but got a choice that included English as an option.
 English class was great.
 Everyone loved it, including the teacher.
-She was a very capable teacher, spoke many languages and had previously taught Russian to fifth graders, before our year when approximately nobody chose that.
+She was a very capable teacher, spoke many languages and had previously taught Russian to fifth graders, before our year when approximately nobody chose that over fancy new English.
 I think she loved our unfamiliar enthusiasm and the much better teaching materials.
 At roughly the same time, my mom, doing political things in not yet reunified West Germany, was gifted a copy of Der Herr der Ringe.
-I read all of it at a speed few would expect from a fifth grader, so my younger siblings could get to it after me.
-I kept reading it again and again, counting proudly; I recall having read it ten times when a few years later, we got a copy of The Lord of the Rings.
-Here’s a language learning tip: in the language you’re acquiring, read a book you love so much and have read so often you know it by heart.
+I immediately read all of it at a tempo few people other than my mom would expect from a fifth grader, so my younger, smarter siblings could get to it ASAP.
+After them I kept reading it through again and again, counting my read-throughs proudly.

 I sang of leaves, of leaves of gold, and leaves of gold there grew: